parthnchoudhury/humlogix-ai/README.md

 ## 📄 License

-This project is licensed under the MIT License — see LICENSE for details.
+This project is licensed under the Apache-2.0 license — see LICENSE for details.

 # About me 🤓
 - I am a People Centric Technology and Servant Leader with 14+ years of industry experience, with a passion for Data Science, Data Governance, IT, Cloud and Product Management.
 I have a keen interest and expertise in solving business problems using unique logic and analytics.
 I bring solutions to the table based on competitive Business Acumen and Human Intelligence.